-Operations effects include potential non-point source from chemicals, nutrients, and/or sediments that may runoff from training sites.
+Operations effects include potential non-point source from chemicals, nutrients, and/or sediments that may runoff from bivouac sites.
+Training operation activity effects include direct contamination from training materials that are used and not recovered.

 Wetlands

 The proposed project areas do not contain wetlands therefore an approach for analyzing wetland impacts is not presented here.